 More benefits of real-time location systems can be found below.

 How does RTLS work, actually?

 An RTLS is generally based on the use of battery-operated radio, optical, or acoustic tags attached to the objects or individuals that will be tracked.

 Importantly, RTLS technology is not only useful for locating objects but also for tracking individuals.
 Special RFID tags may not only be worn by people but can also be attached to objects that specific transmitters have been assigned to.
 The technology provides precise movement analysis.

 The signal emitted by transmitters, also known as tags, is picked up by sensors in the region monitored by the RTLS system.
-Technology used in this example is based on so-called UWB.
-In other words, the transmitter produces radio waves that allows its position to be precisely pinpointed.
+The technology used in this example is based on the so-called UWB.
+In other words, the transmitter produces radio waves that allow its position to be precisely pinpointed.

 TDoA is a technique to analyze time differences between receivers using at least two sensors.
 The actual position of the transmitter is determined based on the information obtained from these sensors.

 It is of course essential not to overlook one more integral part of the system, namely the software.
 It is this part that allows the constant tracking of objects and their movements.